-Richmond / Emerywood Campus
+Richmond / Emerywood Campus College of Health Science, Medical Careers Institute

 The Emerywood (West) Campus is located in the West End of Richmond, immediately adjacent to and visible from I-64, Exit 183C on Emerywood Parkway.
 ECPI Emerywood is located in the west end in Commerce Plaza on Emerywood Parkway with easy access to West Broad Street, Glenside Drive, and Exit 183A on Interstate 64.